 The Quiz activity allows you to create a quiz to help your learners practice or to assess their understanding.

-On the Quiz activity page, you can edit your title and content to describe the Quiz, which will appear below for your learners
+On the Quiz activity page, edit the title and content to describe your content

 The Quiz activity supports the following question types: